 Determining Fault in a Car Accident

-Goodrich & Geist, P.C.’s Experienced Personal Injury And Accident Attorneys Can Help You With Determining Fault In A Car Accident And Filing A Compensation Claim
+Goodrich & Geist, P.C.’s Experienced Personal Injury And Accident Attorneys Can Help You With Determining Fault In A Car Accident in Pittsburgh And Filing A Compensation Claim

 In many cases, it is illegal to leave the scene of an accident without first calling the police, so you should always contact the police after an accident and wait at a safe place for them to arrive.
 Once they arrive on the scene, they will write up a report containing their observations on what happened and how the accident occurred.
 This report is an important part of insurance, compensation, and litigation claims that you may be involved in after the accident.
 It will contain details on who was at fault for the accident, as well as the extent of the damage caused by the accident.